 How is sunflower oil made?

 There are 2 types of sunflower oils in the market.

 But, this process alters the natural characteristics of the oil.
-The next step is to heat the oil to remove the chemical taste and heat it again to comply odor, color, and taste of the final product to the customer’s preferences.
+The next step is to heat the oil to remove the chemical taste.
+Sunflower oil is heated again to comply odor, color, and taste of the final product to the customer’s preferences.

 - polyunsaturated fatty acids: 66% of the fat content